zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 # Rounded Table Lookups

 {% hint style="warning" %}
-Rounded table lookups are not compilable yet.
-API is stable and will not change, so it's documented, but you might not be able to run the code samples in this document.
+Rounded table lookups are not yet compilable.
+API is stable and will not change, so it's documented, but you might not be able to run the code samples provided in this document.
 {% endhint %}

-Table lookups have a strict constraint on number of bits they support.
-This can be quite limiting, especially if you don't need the exact precision.
+Table lookups have a strict constraint on the number of bits they support.
+This can limiting, especially if you don't need exact precision.

-To overcome such shortcomings, rounded table lookup operation is introduced.
-It's a way to extract most significant bits of a large integer and then applying the table lookup to those bits.
+To overcome this, a rounded table lookup operation is introduced.
+It's a way to extract the most significant bits of a large integer and then apply the table lookup to those bits.

-Imagine you have an 8-bit value, but you want to have a 5-bit table lookup, you can call `fhe.round_bit_pattern(input, lsbs_to_remove=3)` and use the value you get in the table lookup.
+Imagine you have an 8-bit value, but you want to have a 5-bit table lookup.
+You can call `fhe.round_bit_pattern(input, lsbs_to_remove=3)` and use the value you get in the table lookup.

-In Python, evaluation will work like the following:
+In Python, evaluation will work like this:

 ```
 0b_0000_0000 => 0b_0000_0000
 0b_0000_0001 => 0b_0000_0000